mrfrankiekklee/internal-booking/README.md

 -
 Request Body
 - Could enhance to Array of Object with Key, Value and operator for dynamic filter, done by criteria API and Specification.
 But no required for current requirement.
 - For productType and productSubType, there could be another table to store the productType, and filter by productTypeId.
-But split into two String query at this stage.
+But split into two String query at this stage, in case there is feature to generate report at a higher level, e.g. Swap, Bond
 -
 Report
 - Extended report format could be some child class inherits TradeDTO.